ashubham/custody/docs/start/tutorial.md

 ## Prerequisites

 By default, Custody uses the Jasmine test framework for its testing interface.
-You could however use Mocha too.
-This tutorial assumes some familiarity with Jasmine, and we will use version 2.4.
+However, the choice test framework is flexible and also allows for using Mocha.
+This tutorial assumes some familiarity with Jasmine and we will use version 2.4.

-Additional prereuisites as per the platform:
+Additional prerequisites as per the platform:

 ### Slack

 Generate a _Slack_ user testing token.
-One can easily generate tester tokens using the [token generator](https://api.slack.com/custom-integrations/legacy-tokens).
-Or can use an oauth token from [here](https://api.slack.com/docs/oauth).
+You can easily generate tester tokens using the [token generator](https://api.slack.com/custom-integrations/legacy-tokens) or can use an oauth token from [here](https://api.slack.com/docs/oauth).

 ### Messenger